yamankatby/firebase-extensions/generate-og-image/README.md

 ## ✏️ Introduction

-Use the **Generate Open Graph Images** (`yaman/generate-og-image`) extension to create dynamic, fully customizable, and SEO-friendly Open Graph images for your website.
+Use the **Dynamic OG Image Generator** (`yaman/generate-og-image`) extension to create dynamic, fully customizable, and SEO-friendly Open Graph images for your website.

 ## ✨ Features